RHIT-CSSE/csse332/syllabus.md

 ## A statement on mental health

-I know that as students, you are dealing with a lot of stress, often a lack of sleep, and sometimes social isolation.
+We know that as students, you are dealing with a lot of stress, often a lack of sleep, and sometimes social isolation.
 It is easy to neglect your mental (and physical) health and lose yourself in the vortex of pressure.
 Spoken from experience, it is important for you to *make time* for yourself, both mentally